dwyl/book/manuscript/01-intro-why.md

 > "*For* ***every complex problem*** *there is an* ***answer*** *that is* ***clear, simple, and wrong***" ~ [H. L. Mencken](http://en.wikiquote.org/wiki/H._L._Mencken)

+Not testing your software has been demonstrated to be a recipe for failure.

-There are *so many* reasons to test your software "*product*" we could write a book just on *why testing is essential*; here are the top 5 reasons:
+There are *so many* reasons to test your software "*product*" we could write a book just on *why testing is essential*; here are the top ~~5~~ 7 reasons:

 ## 1. Tranquillity